Young Kim: Early life and education

-Kim was born in 1962 in Incheon, South Korea, and spent her childhood in Seoul.
+Kim was born in 1962 in Inchon, South Korea, and spent her childhood in Seoul.
 She and her family left South Korea in 1975, living first in Guam, where she finished junior high school, and then Hawaii, where she attended high school.
 She has a bachelor's degree in business administration from the University of Southern California.

-Career

-Private sector
+Early career

 After graduating from USC, Kim worked as a financial analyst for First Interstate Bank and then as a controller for JK Sportswear Manufacturing.
 She also started her own business in the clothing industry.

 Kim worked for state senator Ed Royce after her husband met Royce while promoting a nonprofit organization, the Korean American Coalition.
 After Royce was elected to the U.S. House of Representatives, Kim worked for 21 years as his community liaison and director of Asian affairs.
 During much of that time she also appeared regularly on her own television show, "LA Seoul with Young Kim", and her radio show, "Radio Seoul", on which she discussed political issues affecting Korean Americans.

 California State Assembly

-Kim was elected to the Assembly in 2014, defeating Democratic Assemblymember Sharon Quirk-Silva.
+Kim was elected to the Assembly in 2014, defeating Democratic assemblymember Sharon Quirk-Silva.
 In 2016, Quirk-Silva defeated Kim.